February 14, 2020 –12:00 AM

 I close my eyes and picture the gigantic mushroom cloud, an immense, fiery burst of lethal nuclear energy, instantly annihilating everything in its path, including my beloved children.

-I envision the hot dogs and hamburgers, along with everything else, burnt to a crisp.
-The baked beans and the macaroni salad Julia made, being devoured by ants, bit by bit, until there is nothing left.
+I envision the hot dogs, the hamburgers, the baked beans, and the macaroni salad Julia made burnt to a crisp, being devoured by ants, bit by bit.